 Tom Tolleson, Jr. is a certified financial planner with more than 30 years of experience in the financial services industry.
 He also holds various securities and insurance licenses and is widely known in the Atlanta professional community for his integrity, expert knowledge and dedication to putting his clients’ interests above his own.
 Tom has consistently received the Five-Star Wealth Manager award by Atlanta Magazine every year since 2014.
 Tom serves on the board of CS Lewis Institute Atlanta, whose mission is to develop wholehearted disciples of Jesus Christ.
 He has earned degrees in law, theology and history from Emory University, Regent College and the University of Virginia, respectively.

-Luder Whitlock is executive director of CNL Charitable Foundation and Willovita Foundation.
-He is president of Excelsis, an Orlando-based nonprofit, and minister at large at First Presbyterian Church of Orlando.
+Luder Whitlock is president of Excelsis, an Orlando-based nonprofit, and Vice Chair of Trinity International University.
+Prior to that, he was executive director of the CNL Charitable Foundation and the Willovita Foundation.
 After nearly ten years as a pastor, Luder joined the faculty of Reformed Theological Seminary in 1975 and was appointed president in 1978, a position he held for 23 years.
+He was on the executive committee of the Association of Theological Schools for 10 years, including a term as president.

 U.S. Advisory Board